madvn/infotheory/paper/paper.md

 # Acknowledgements

 The work in this paper was supported in part by NSF grant No. IIS-1524647.
-M.C. was funded by an assistantship from the Program in Cognitive Science, Indiana University, Bloomington.
+M.C. was funded by an assistantship from the Cognitive Science Program, Indiana University, Bloomington.
 The authors would like to thank Randall Beer for VectorMatrix, the C++ vector libraries used in this package.

 # References